 Heupel WM, Müller T, Efthymiadis A, Schmidt E, Drenckhahn D, Waschke J: Peptides targeting the desmoglein 3 adhesive interface prevent autoantibody-induced acantholysis in pemphigus, J. Biol.
 Chem.
 284(13), 8989-8995, 2009.

-Field 7: Modeling and Prediction of Respiratory and Cardiac Motion
+Field 7 – Modeling and Prediction of Respiratory and Cardiac Motion

 Background: Recently an increased need for real-time imaging in medicine has emerged.
 This is due to the fact that navigation and monitoring of anatomical regions subject to motion (i.e. pulsation or respiration) require higher resolution and better contrast.
 In previous work we have developed methods for robotic tracking of moving targets in anatomy.
 Our methods rely on correlation of surrogates.
 To enhance accuracy we have developed advanced prediction methods, and compared enhanced versions of methods for shape regression and signal processing with respect to their suitability for prediction.
 Such methods consider the past history of the anatomical signal controlling the motion.
 The modeling process comprises setting up a correlation model for the combined motions of landmarks in the anatomy.
 Furthermore, hysteresis, motion phase shift and inherent system latency must be represented in this model.
 The methods invented in our group have reached the clinic, and well over 100000 patients have now been treated with our methods in radiotherapy applications.